-On the calm streets next to Tempelhof is where you’re going to find another bunker.
-I managed to find the place by accident on a bike ride a few months ago and I remember finding it weird that, in the middle of this calm neighborhood, between a playground for children and some cute houses, there is a bunker.
+On the quiet streets next to Tempelhof is where you’re going to find another bunker.
+I managed to find the place by accident on a bike ride a few months ago, and I remember finding it weird that, in the middle of this calm neighborhood, between a playground for children and some cute houses, there is a bunker.

-Again, we didn’t manage to visit the place but we believe that we should do it since it has a weird story.
+Again, we didn’t manage to visit the place, but we should do it since it has a weird story.
 Today it is the home of Tempelhofer Sportschützen 95 e.V., a shooting club that received the bunker back in 1994 to be used as a training center.
-From outside, you cannot imagine what happens inside.
+From the outside, you cannot imagine what happens inside.

 Berlin Story Bunker, the Anhalter Bahnhof Bunker

-Known as Berlin Story Bunker, this air-raid shelter was built during the Second World War close to one of the biggest train stations in Berlin.
+Known as Berlin Story Bunker, this air-raid shelter was built during the Second World War close to one of Berlin’s biggest train stations.
 With more than six thousand square meters divided into five floors and more than 100 rooms, it should have protected 3.500 people at the time.
-But, in fact, the history tells that almost 14.000 people were looking for protection and refuge in the bunker during allied bombing.
+But, in fact, history tells that almost 14.000 people were looking for protection and refuge in the bunker during the allied bombing.

-Today, the bunkers serves and a history and horror museum.
-Supposedly, you can learn about 800 years of Berlin History in an hour and there is also a Berlin Chamber of Horror tour.
+Today, the bunkers serve and a history and horror museum.
+Supposedly, you can learn about 800 years of Berlin History in an hour, and there is also a Berlin Chamber of Horror tour.
 We have never been there so we can’t say if it’s worth it or not.

 Bonus: An Abandoned Bunker in Oranienburg

-On a really warm summer day a couple of years ago, I decided to take my camera to Oranienburg just to see if I was right and that weird dot in the middle of a forest was really a bunker.
-I was there before when I found my way into the SS Bakery and I knew that there was more hidden in the woods around it.
-Too bad the bunker wasn’t in a good shape.
+On a hot summer day a couple of years ago, I decided to take my camera to Oranienburg to see if I was right and that weird dot in the middle of a forest was really a bunker.
+I was there before I found my way into the SS Bakery, and I knew that there was more hidden in the woods around it.
+Too bad the bunker wasn’t in good shape.